denniskniep/fido-cross-device-phishing/Readme.md

 ### RootCA & TLS certs
 Before you start you need to generate fresh certs!

+Make sure that you have openssl installed

+Execute `./cert-setup.sh`

 Then import `evilginx/config/crt/ca.crt` as trusted root CA into your browser

 ### Start evilginx